21st-century-code-noob/IOOF-robot-challenge/README.md

 1. *PLACE [X],[Y],[F]*

 Add a toy robot to the board and assign its initial location.
-X is horizontal ordinate, Y is vertical ordinate, F is initial facing direction (EAST, NORTH, SOUTH or WEST).
+X is horizontal coordinate, Y is vertical coordinate, F is initial facing direction (EAST, NORTH, SOUTH or WEST).

 2. *LEFT*